Get exclusive member benefits & effect social change. Join Today

 Your doctor may also order blood tests to check your kidney and liver function.

 There’s no cure for sarcoidosis.
 However, symptoms often improve without treatment.
 Your doctor may prescribe medications if your inflammation is severe.
-These can include corticosteroids or anti-rejection medications, which can both help reduce inflammation.
+These can include corticosteroids or immunosuppressive medications (medications that suppress your immune system), which can both help reduce inflammation.

 Treatment is also more likely if the disease affects your: